LinkedIn Growth

 • Why your mission matters today

-Plus, founder stories offer a credible source to posts, but even more importantly, they add context that wins hearts and brings repeated engagement.
+Plus, founder stories offer a credible source for posts, but even more importantly, they add context that wins hearts and drives repeat engagement.

-For example, Justin Welsh became a $10 million solopreneur by sharing tips that worked for him and his playbook on how to build more efficiently.
+For example, Justin Welsh became a $10 million solopreneur by sharing tips that worked for him and his playbook for building more efficiently.

-In his recent post, he opens with an emotional hook that makes readers want to keep going.
+In his recent post, he opens with an emotional hook that draws readers in.

 Why it works